cs1302uga/cs1302-ce13/README.md

       file.
 The original bug should now be present in your code.
 In your notes, mark today's date as the day that you became a time traveler!

+1. **Please read this bullet and all sub-bullets before continuing.**
-1. Now let's create a generic version of the `ObjectContainer` class called `cs1302.ce13.Container` with a type parameter called `T`.
-Before you write the code, draw a UML diagram in your notes to illustrate what the class will look like.
+   Let's create a new generic version of the `ObjectContainer` class called `cs1302.ce13.Container` with a type parameter called `ContentType` or just `T`.

+   1. Use the `cp` command to copy and rename the `ObjectContainer.java` to `Container.java`.

+   1. To help you get started with the new class, open `Container.java` in Emacs, then use `M-x` followed by the complete word `replace-string` (usually abbreviated as `M-x replace-string`) to help you replace `ObjectContainer` with `Container`.
+      **If you mess up, remember that you can undo.
+If you mess up a lot, you can delete the file and make another copy.**

+   1. Tell Git to track changes on `Container.java`, then commit your recent changes to your local copy of the exercise repository.
+Be sure to include a good log message.

-   You may denote any type parameters in the class name in your diagram similar to how you would denote them in class's signature in a `.java` file.
+   1. Before you continue to write / modify the code further, draw a UML diagram in your notes to illustrate what the class will look like after you make it generic.
+You may denote any type parameters next to the class name in your diagram similar to how you would write them in the class's signature in the `.java` file.

+**CHECKPOINT**

-1. Now write and document the source code for the generic `cs1302.ce13.Container` class.
+1. Now update the source code and documentation for the generic `cs1302.ce13.Container` class.
-   Since your class will have a type parameter, be sure to include an `@param` for `<T>` in your Javadoc comment for the class -- something that you've likely not had to do in the past.
-Whenever you refer to the type for  your container class, it must be fully parameterized.
-That is, we are explicitly requiring you not to use the raw type version of `Container` for this step.
+   Since your class will have a type parameter, be sure to include an `@param` for `<ContentType>` or `<T>` in your Javadoc comment for the class -- something that you've likely not had to do in the past. **Except for the constructor names (which should be written simply as `Container`),** any use of the datatype `Container` needs to be fully parameterized.
+That is, we are explicitly requiring that you not use the raw type version of `Container` when updating your code for this step.

+   * **NOTE:** The FQN for this class is `cs1302.ce13.Container`.
+Note carefully that the generic type parameter is not included in the FQN.

 1. Compile your new `Container` code using `bin` as the default package for compiled code.
    If you encounter any compilation errors: